para0x0dise/para0x0dise.github.io/_posts/CrackMes/2021-05-16-Mission-PowerGrid.md

 ### Toggle Power Generators

-I don't the red area so I have to set the `CF` flag.
+I don't want the red area so I have to set the `CF` flag.

 Here I see `RCL` and `RCR`, they are like `SHR` and `SHL` but they includes CF flag in the shifting